Miragaia/ES-Individual-Project/docs/Epics/Project_Configuration/README.md

 - Spring Boot Initialization
 - Containerization of the Application
 - Authentication and Security
+- Frontend on Docker Container

 ## Goals
 - Initialize the Spring Boot environment.
 - Containerize the application for streamlined deployment.
 - Implement secure authentication and authorization mechanisms.
+- Use Nginx as reverse proxy